Recover Deleted Word Documents

 Written by the Refindo Recovery Team · Updated

-A lost Word document is rarely lost the moment it disappears.
-Word's own AutoRecover and temporary files often hold a copy, and even a deleted .docx stays on the drive until new data overwrites it.
-Check Word's recovery options first, then scan the drive — on Windows or Mac — to find documents that deletion, a crash, or a format left behind.
+A lost Word document is rarely gone the moment it disappears.
+Word's own AutoRecover and temp files often hold a copy, and even a deleted .docx stays on the drive until new data overwrites it.
+Check Word's recovery options first, then scan the drive, on Windows or Mac, to find documents that a deletion, a crash, or a format left behind.

 What this covers